 On February 9, 1903, five men from Indiana, Pennsylvania (E.E.
 Bell, H.M.
 Bell, John S. Taylor, James W. Mack, and D.B.
 Taylor) appeared before J. A. Crossman, Notary Public, to become incorporated as the Possum Glory Water Company.
+C.E.
+Felton of Philadelphia, Pa. was listed as president of the company, with one employee (click here for more facts and figures about the company).

 The said corporation was formed for the “purpose of storing and transportation or supply of water and water power for commercial and manufacturing purposes in Pine Township, Indiana County, Pennsylvania.”